Simmonsj10/PyBer_Analysis/README.md

 # PyBer_Analysis
 Author: Jerome Simmons

 Date: 12/20/20

 ## Overview of the Analysis

-The CEO of a ride sharing company has requested an analysis to understand market trends by market area type (Urban, Suburban, Rural).
+The CEO of a ride sharing company has requested an analysis to understand key performance indicators (Rides, Drivers, and Fares) by market area type (Urban, Suburban, Rural).
 In addition, the CEO would like to understand how total fares have trended over time on a weekly basis.
 For this analysis, we have produced two deliverables
 * A ride-sharing summary by city type that contains ride, driver, and fare data;
 * A multiple-line chart of total fares for each city type.

-In the sections below, we'll review the results, insights, and recommendations.
+In the sections below, we review the deliverable outputs and provide insights, and recommendations.

 ## Results
 For our first deliverable, we have developed a summary table that shows total rides, total drivers, total fare value, average fare per ride, and average fare per driver.